PowerVR

 Multi-Architecture support

-In order to support multiple distinct hardware generations without too much spaghetti-code, ther PowerVR compiles a few files multiple times (once per hardware architecture), and uses a system of macros and aliases to be able to refer to the different versions.
+To support multiple distinct hardware generations without too much spaghetti-code, the PowerVR build compiles a few files multiple times (once per hardware architecture) and uses a system of macros and aliases to be able to refer to the different versions.

-The files that gets compiled multiple times are those named pvr_arch_*.c.
-These files contains definitions of functions prefixed with pvr_arch_ (instead of the normal pvr_-prefix).
+The files that get compiled multiple times are those named pvr_arch_*.c.
+These files contain definitions of functions prefixed with pvr_arch_ (instead of the normal pvr_-prefix).
 The arch-bit of that function is a placeholder, which gets replaced at compile-time, thanks to a system of defines in the corresponding header file, supported by a set of macros defined in pvr_macros.h.

-The tricky bit comes when architecture agnostic calls architecture specific code.
+The tricky bit comes when architecture agnostic code calls architecture specific code.
 In that case, we have the PVR_ARCH_DISPATCH and PVR_ARCH_DISPATCH_RET macros.
-These are a bit error-prone to use, because they need to see definition for all architecture versions of each entrypoint, which isn’t something we have available.
-To work around this, we define a PER_ARCH_FUNCS(arch) macro in each source-file that needs to use these dispatch macros, and make sure to instantiate it once per architecture.
+These are a bit error-prone to use because they need to see definitions for all architecture versions of each entrypoint, which isn’t something we have available.
+To work around this, we define a PER_ARCH_FUNCS(arch) macro in each source-file that needs to use these dispatch macros and make sure to instantiate it once per architecture.

 To avoid confusion, please do not add functions that are prefixed with pvr_arch_ if they are not part of the system described here.